-- Existence of the project; - ✓ Compliance with obligations set in the subsidy contract and partnership agreement; - Eligibility of expenditure; - ✓ Compliance with EU and national rules (including public procurement); - Existence and soundness of the audit trail; - ✓ Review of the control work carried out by the national controller.
+- Existence of the project; - Compliance with obligations set in the subsidy contract and partnership agreement; - ✓ Eligibility of expenditure; - ✓ Compliance with EU and national rules (including public procurement); - Existence and soundness of the audit trail;

 The audit is in most cases performed on the spot, at the premises of the audited body or in any other place where the project is being implemented.
 It is complemented by desk verifications.
 Availability of controllers at the audits shall be ensured.